Usage Guide¶

 Hard-Gated Commands¶

-Some commands always require approval regardless of mode: git merge, git pull, git rebase, git cherry-pick, and git reset --hard.
+Some commands always require approval regardless of preset: git merge, git pull, git rebase, git cherry-pick, and git reset --hard.

 Code Review¶